Dual pairs for non-abelian fluids: Introduction

-is called a dual pair if $\ker T\J_1$ and $\ker T\J_2$ are symplectic orthogonal complements of one another.
-In many cases of interest, and this will be the case in the present paper too, the Poisson maps $\J_1$ and $\J_2$ are momentum mappings associated to Lie algebra actions on $M$.
+In finite dimensions the mutually completely orthogonality identities \eqref{mutcomort} are equivalent to the fact that \eqref{dp} is a dual pair. {In the infinite dimensional case, the mutually complete orthogonality property \eqref{mutcomort} implies the dual pair property, but the converse is not true.
+A counterexample is provided by the dual pair associated to perfect free boundary fluids, as shown in \cite{GBV2012}}.
+In fact, both dual pair conditions \eqref{strong_dual_pair} follow from just one of the conditions \eqref{mutcomort}.

 Dual pair structures arise naturally in classical mechanics.
 For example, in \cite{Ma1987} (see also \cite{CuRo1982}, \cite{GoSt1987} and \cite{Iw1985}) it was shown that the concept of dual pair of momentum maps can be useful for the study of bifurcations in Hamiltonian systems with symmetry.
 More recently, it was shown in \cite{GBVi2013} how the rigorous dual pair property of the ideal fluid momentum maps can be used to describe a new class of infinite dimensional coadjoint orbits of the Hamiltonian group.

-The goal of the present paper is to show that the pairs of momentum maps found in \cite{GBTrVi2013} in the context of the EPAut and EPAut$_{\rm vol}$ equations, form two \textit{dual pairs}.
+\paragraph{Plan of the paper.} The goal of the present paper is to show that the pairs of momentum maps found in \cite{GBTrVi2013} in the context of the EPAut and EPAut$_{\rm vol}$ equations, form two \textit{dual pairs}.
 In the infinite dimensional situation, this means that both the equalities $(\ker T\J_1)^\omega= \ker T\J_2$ and $(\ker T\J_2)^\omega= \ker T\J_1$ are true (\cite{GBVi2011}), since the equivalence between these equalities no longer holds in the infinite dimensional situation.
 In fact, we will show the stronger result that the actions are mutually completely orthogonal, in the sense that the orbits of one action are symplectic orthogonal to the orbits of the other action, \textit{and vice versa}.

 The plan of the paper is the following.
 In Section \ref{sec_2}, we recall the expression of the Euler-Poincar\'e equations on the automorphism group of a principal bundle (the EPAut equations) in the case when the principal bundle is trivial.
 Then after reviewing the pair of momentum maps associated to the EPDiff equations (\cite{HoMa2004}), we will recall some facts concerning the pair of momentum maps associated to the EPAut equations (\cite{GBTrVi2013}).
 These momentum maps will be shown in Section \ref{sec_3} to arise from mutually completely orthogonal actions and, therefore, to form a dual pair.
 In Section \ref{secti}, we recall the expression of the Euler-Poincar\'e equations on the group of volume preserving automorphisms of a trivial principal bundle (the EPAut$_{\rm\,vol}$ equations) and review from \cite{GBTrVi2013} some facts about the associated pair of momentum maps.
 We will then focus on a particular case relevant for the Yang-Mills Vlasov equations, arising when the total space of one of the principal bundles is a cotangent bundle.
 Finally, in Section \ref{sec_5} we show, still in this particular case and when the bundles are trivial, that the pair of momentum maps associated to the EPAut$_{\rm\,vol}$ arise from mutually completely orthogonal actions and is therefore a dual pair.